All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Receptor sensitivity: Continuous exposure to any signaling molecule can lead to receptor downregulation, where your cells become less responsive over time.
 Cycling helps maintain MOTS-c's effectiveness by allowing receptors to resensitize during off periods

 • AMPK pathway management: MOTS-c activates AMPK, a powerful metabolic enzyme.
-Chronic, uninterrupted AMPK activation could theoretically shift cellular priorities in ways that are not always desirable long-term
+Chronic, uninterrupted AMPK activation could theoretically shift cellular priorities in ways that aren't always desirable long-term

 • Assessing your baseline: Off periods let you see how your body functions without the peptide.
 This helps your physician determine whether metabolic improvements are sustained or dependent on continued supplementation